MagneticZebra/ViT-vs-CNN/README.md

    - Rate model predictions as accurate or inaccurate with thumbs-up or thumbs-down.
 - **Minimalistic Design**:
    - Sleek user interface with smooth animations.
+- **Efficient server processing**:
+   - A robust REST API server system to serve the frontend UI.
 ---

 ## 🚀 How It Works